djeada/Coding-Interviews/README.md

 ---

+## Book Review

+I’ve been a software engineer for a few years now, mostly working on full-stack projects—designing APIs, optimizing databases, and occasionally dabbling in front-end frameworks.
+While I’m comfortable solving day-to-day problems at work, I realized I needed a solid refresher on the classic algorithmic challenges often asked in big tech interviews.

+So, when I started hearing buzz about *Coding Interviews* by Harry He, I decided to give it a shot.
+I’d heard it covers many of the typical interview questions you might face at larger tech companies: from common data structures to algorithmic puzzles that test not just coding ability but also problem-solving and critical thinking.

+---

+### Why I Picked Up the Book
+- Even though I code daily, I don’t always get to practice the kind of purely algorithmic exercises that come up in interviews.
+It seemed like a good way to brush up on fundamentals.
+- Several colleagues and friends mentioned it helped them feel confident going into their interviews.
+- I’m a big fan of books that get to the point—especially for busy professionals who want quick coverage of diverse problems.

+---

+### What Surprised Me
+1. The book manages to pack a wide range of topics (arrays, strings, trees, etc.) in a relatively short space.
+As someone who’s short on time, I appreciated not having to wade through hundreds of pages to find the essential parts.
+2. Most examples feel grounded in real-world-ish scenarios (though simplified).
+This was good for me because purely abstract puzzles can sometimes feel disconnected from actual coding work.
+3. It touches on a lot of the categories big tech recruiters typically ask about—like reversing linked lists, string manipulations, or finding the “maximum something” in subarrays.
+It was a well-rounded refresher.

+---

+### What I Didn’t Love
+1. As a visual learner, I’d have liked more diagrams—especially for tree or graph-related problems.
+A quick tree or flowchart can do wonders for understanding an algorithm’s logic.
+2. The coverage of topics like dynamic programming and graph algorithms felt a bit too brief.
+It included some references to DP but didn’t delve deeply into more complex variations.
+If you’re looking for advanced DP problems (like those involving multiple constraints or multi-dimensional optimization), you might be left wanting more.
+3. The explanations are often concise, which can be a double-edged sword.
+While it’s great that the book doesn’t ramble, I occasionally wished the theoretical background had been fleshed out just a little more.
+If you’re new to a certain data structure or algorithm, you might need to supplement your reading with online resources.

+---

+### How I Used the Book
+- I’d read a chapter, jot down my own notes, and attempt the problems.
+For tricky ones, I wrote mini solutions on my own first, then cross-checked with the book’s approach to see where I could improve.
+- Before a technical interview, I revisited certain chapters (like “Strings” or “Trees”) to make sure I remembered the classic pitfalls and corner cases.
+- Whenever I felt something was underexplained, I’d look up articles or videos online to fill in the gaps.
+This was especially true for more advanced dynamic programming or graph algorithms not deeply covered.

+---

 ## Contributing

 Feel free to open a pull request or an issue if you spot something that can be improved.
 Please remember: